-Get Involved in GAA Healthy Clubs
+Get Involved in Healthy Clubs

-Benefits and opportunities for Healthy Club
+Benefits and Opportunities for Clubs

 - Exclusive access to Healthy Club resources

 - Improvements in the health promoting activities of clubs specifically with club policy, practice and the club environment (both physical and cultural).

 - Opportunity to share learnings and experience with other like – minded clubs

 - Changes in attitudes towards health for the better